pinglanwangyu/Principle-basedRepairSelection/README.md

 `pysat_for_hittingset.ipynb`

-The mapping between the string representation and integer representation is given in the file:
+The mapping between the string representation and the integer representation of formulas is given in the file:

 `medicale_index.json`